HumanSignal/label-studio/docs/source/guide/labeling.md

 Resetting an annotation removes all regions and relations in your working copy.
 It does not affect comments and does not affect the annotation history.

-Resetting only affects work done in the current working copy of the annotation and does not work that has been previously saved as a draft.
+Resetting only affects work done in the current working copy of the annotation and does not affect work that has been previously saved as a draft.

 For example, if you add a region, leave the task (automatically saving a draft), and then return to the task, clicking **Reset** does not remove the region you previously added.

-However, if you add a *new* region, the new region becomes part of your working cop.
+However, if you add a *new* region, the new region becomes part of your working copy.
 Clicking reset would remove this region.

 ### Delete an annotation